 Data collected can serve many uses in the financial sector.
 Here are a few benefits location-based GIS information can provide:

 Knowledge of the competition is one of the most important weapons in a business’ arsenal.
 This rings particularly true when you consider locational knowledge.

 Geospatial software helps banks by tracking the exact locations of both competitors and customers.
 Such data helps banks visualize the market penetration of their competitors and identify patterns of performance.
 Does a competitor do particularly well within a particular ZIP code, age range or income level?
 The answers to these questions are invaluable, as they provide insights into the reasons for a competitor’s existing performance.

 One more thing to consider — this data isn’t stagnant.
 Geospatial software can track temporal data in addition to location data, tracking the dispersal of competitors and their customers over the course of months or even years.
-This can help banks identify patterns of movement, such as shifts in focus or concentration on a particular demographic or geographic segment.
+This geological survey can help banks identify patterns of movement, such as shifts in focus or concentration on a particular demographic or geographic segment.
 Such insights help banks predict the future behavior of their competitors, which in turn shape their long-term marketing and expansion efforts.